hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 :::

-##### Identifiers
+**Identifiers**

+The `identifiers` contains a list of the identifiers to be resolved by the verifier to retrieve the cryptographic material necessary to verify each of the proofs in the presentation.
 The identifiers are listed in an array with one entry per source verifiable credential, ordered by the `proofs` list earlier in the presentation.

 The data structure is: